 Muse Watson: Well, yeah.
 I didn't even go to the premier.

-could stay at the hide-out in
+LOL My publicist said I could stay at the hide-out in

 Tennessee if I wanted to.
 He said the word on the street